Naval Actions of the Civil War

 The Capture of New Orleans | May 1, 1862

 From the fall of 1861 to the spring of 1862, the Union and Confederate navies dueled in the waters of the Gulf of Mexico.
 New Orleans was the South's largest city, a vital hub of commerce, and contained one of the few functioning shipyards available to the Confederacy.
 In April of 1862, Commander David Farragut led a flotilla up the Mississippi River from the Gulf, pummeling the river fortifications around the city and being pummeled in return.
 After two weeks of stubborn resistance, Farragut had passed the forts and the guns of his ships commanded the city.
+On April 25th, Farragut demanded the surrender of the city.
 A small expeditionary force captured New Orleans at the beginning of May.
 In addition to the damage inflicted by the loss of such an important city, Farragut's actions were a striking demonstration of the military advantages to be gained by steam technology and the ability to travel against a river's current.

 The Battle of Drewry's Bluff | May 15, 1862